A manifesto, a shop, a ship

 not against it.

 The yètǔ is a composting toilet system designed around radical simplicity.
 No electricity.
 No chemicals.
-No compromise on aesthetics.
+No apologising for itself.

 Modular by design